shadowspawn/forest-arborist/notes.md

  * hg X == for --hg hg X ?
 * put clues into manifest for manual editing?
 * tidier if use '.' rather than '' for nested rootDirectory et al ?

-Known Issues
-* do we need support for Windows paths in sameParsedOriginDir, path.relative et al?
-* hg support may be less tested

 Terminology Inspirations
 * git